-Deciding what to put for an expected salary on a job application is the minefield every job seeker must navigate carefully.
-In salary negotiations, you already know that saying a number out loud based on your salary history can weaken your stronghold if you know you are underpaid.
-When employers hear a low salary number right off the bat, your final offer is likely to be low too, according to psychological science.
+What should I put for expected salary on a job application is a question that many job seekers wrestle with each time they apply for a job.
+When it comes to salary negotiation, you know that stating a specific number based on your salary history can weaken your negotiating power, especially if you know you’ve been underpaid.
+When employers hear a low salary number, your final offer is likely to be just as low, according to psychological science.

-This is the problem that the desired salary question in online job applications raises.
-You cannot dodge, deter, or explain your reasoning for not answering the question to an automated answering form.
+Unfortunately, this is the problem that the desired salary question in online job applications raises.
+You cannot dodge, defer, or explain your reasoning for not answering the question to an automated answering form.

 Here’s advice on how you can answer the salary question without getting accidentally disqualified for not answering the question:

-The fear of leaving the salary question blank is that you may get disqualified by a computer system that will only surface candidates within a certain range or with complete answers.
-To avoid disclosing your salary history without getting overlooked, you may need to put something down.
+The fear of leaving the salary question field blank is that you may get disqualified by a computer system that will only surface candidates within a certain range or with complete answers.
+To avoid disclosing your salary history without getting overlooked, you may need to enter some information.
 Salary expert Jim Hopkinson says that one option is giving an answer that does not disclose exactly what you want.

 “If you are filling out an application on paper, or if the online form allows you to type in whatever text characters you want in that field, then leave an open-ended response that defers the answer until later,” Hopkinson writes.
 If you are applying for an entry-level job, you can answer “entry-level” to the question.
 If you want to talk about this to a human interviewer, you can delay and say “to be discussed in interview,” or “negotiable,” he advises.